msdickinson/blog/content/posts/Roller Coaster API Implementation (Part 3).md

 A logging service that redacts all logs

-**_Features_**

 * Redacts all logs
-* Allows for dictionary to become first class propertys in the log.
+* Allows for dictionary to become first class properties in the log.
 * Ability to add a correlation id that works though async in straight forward fashion
 * Allows for improved testability
-* Sperate abstractions library to reduce coupling of packages.

 [https://github.com/msdickinson/DickinsonBros.Logger](https://github.com/msdickinson/DickinsonBros.Logger "https://github.com/msdickinson/DickinsonBros.Logger")
 [https://github.com/msdickinson/DickinsonBros.Logger.Abstractions]()